-63. Dr. Wood set up a model to evaluate the potential impacts to neighboring wells.
+67. Dr. Wood set up a model to evaluate the potential impacts to neighboring wells.
 He incorporated the following assumptions in his model: (1) The aquifer is 200 feet thick; (2) The aquifer in the area of the Parkinson Well is unconfined; (3) No-flow boundaries exist 5,750 feet to the east and 9,500 feet to the west of the Parkinson Well, representing the interface of the alluvial aquifer with the less-permeable rock layers of the mountains; (4) A no-flow boundary exists 21,600 feet to the south of the Parkinson Well, representing the point where water can no longer be drawn up-gradient to supply water to the well; and (5) The 4.00 cfs described in the transfer application would be diverted for 6 months (April 15 to October 15).
 (Exhibit A9)

-64. Using the assumptions described above, Dr. Wood predicted the drawdown impact caused by the diversion of an additional 4.00 cfs from the Parkinson well would be 14 feet at the Parkinson Well and would be 4 feet at a distance of 1/4 mile from the well.
+68. Applying the assumptions described above, Dr. Wood predicted the drawdown impact caused by the diversion of an additional 4.00 cfs from the Parkinson Well would be 14 feet at the Parkinson Well and would be 4 feet at a distance of 1/4-mile from the well.

-65. Dr. Wood's drawdown estimate is conservative.
-Parkinson Farms is unlikely to divert the additional cfs for the full irrigation season.
+69. Dr. Wood's drawdown estimate is conservative.
+Parkinson is unlikely to divert the additional cfs for the full irrigation season.
 Water district records suggest the maximum number of days per year the Parkinson Well has been used is about 145 days.
-(See Exhibit IDWR3) In addition, the transfer approval limits the additional diversion rate from the Parkinson Well to 3.17 cfs (the transfer of water right 34-2490 is denied).
+(See Exhibit IDWR3) In addition, the First Preliminary Order limits the additional diversion rate from the Parkinson Well to 3.17 cfs (the transfer of water right 34-2490 is denied).

-66. Dr. Wood's model was based on a total diversion volume of 1,460 acre-feet (4.00 cfs x 184 days x 1.9835).
+70. Dr. Wood's model was based on a total diversion volume of 1,460 acre-feet (4.00 cfs x 184 days x 1.9835).
 However, the expected total diversion volume, given the reductions described above, will be about 910 acre-feet (3.17 cfs x 145 days x 1.9835).

-67. Dr. Wood performed a second model analysis, seeking to account for drought conditions.
-The second model incorporated all of the assumptions set forth above, but reduced the transmissivity rate to 28,000 ft2/day to represent the thinning of the aquifer during a drought.
+71. Dr. Wood performed a second model analysis, seeking to account for drought conditions.
+The second model incorporated all of the assumptions set forth above, but reduced the transmissivity rate to $28,000 \text{ ft}^2/\text{day}$ to represent the thinning of the aquifer during a drought.
 (Exhibit A9, page 6) The second model predicted the drawdown would be 17 feet at the Parkinson Well and the drawdown at a distance of 1/4 mile from the well would be just over 4 feet.
 (Id.)

-68. Protestants Norman Sowards and Darrell E. McDonald hired Dr. Charles G. Brockway of Brockway Engineering, PLLC to "evaluate the effect of additional groundwater pumping from [the Parkinson Well]" and to "evaluate the potential impact of the proposed transfer on groundwater and surface water supplies."
+72. Protestants Norman Sowards and Darrell E. McDonald hired Dr. Charles G. Brockway of Brockway Engineering, PLLC to "evaluate the effect of additional groundwater pumping from [the Parkinson Well]" and to "evaluate the potential impact of the proposed transfer on groundwater and surface water supplies."
 (Exhibit P12, page 1)

-69. Dr. Brockway derived a transmissivity value for the local aquifer using specific capacity estimates for 17 nearby wells.
-(Exhibit P12, pages 8-9) Dr. Brockway calculated the average transmissivity in the area to be 49,800 ft^2/day .
+73. Dr. Brockway derived a transmissivity value for the local aquifer using specific capacity estimates for 17 nearby wells.
+(Exhibit P12, pages 8-9) Dr. Brockway calculated the average transmissivity in the area to be $49,800 \text{ ft}^2/\text{day}$.
 (Id.)

-70. Dr. Brockway found that the transmissivity value used by Dr. Wood (35,000 ft^2/day) was reasonable and "should be adopted as the best transmissivity estimate at this time in the local vicinity of the Parkinson Well."
+74. Dr. Brockway found that the transmissivity value used by Dr. Wood ($35,000 \text{ ft}^2/\text{day}$) was reasonable and "should be adopted as the best transmissivity estimate at this time in the local vicinity of the Parkinson Well."
 (Exhibit P12, page 9) Dr. Brockway agreed with Dr. Wood's use of aquifer or no-flow boundaries.
 (Id. at page 10) Dr. Brockway also assumed the same value for storativity as was used by Dr. Wood (0.12).
 (Testimony of Dr. Brockway)